Azure-Samples/miyagi/docs/labs/02-build-your-own-copilot/README.md

    ```
    Note: If you are setting up the workshop just for you, make sure you set the value of resourceGroupCount to 1
 4. Wait until the script completes.
 It will take less than 10 minutes to complete.

+5. Bump up the capacity for Open AI model deployments

+   By default the Open AI model are deployed with 1K Tokens per minute (TPM) capacity.
+This is not enough for the workshop.
+You will need to bump up the capacity to 20K Tokens per minute.
+You can do this by going to Azure Portal -> Resource Groups -> Select the resource group you created in step 3 of the previous section -> Select the Open AI resource -> Overview -> Click Go to Azure OpenAI Studio -> Deployments -> Select the deployment for gpt-35-turbo model -> Click Edit Deployment -> Advanced Options -> Slide the TPM slider to 20K -> Click Save and close.

+   Repeat the same steps for the deployment for text-embedding-ada-002 model.

 ### 2.2 Setup configuration for myagi app